botbreeder/mudbasic/README.md

 > _**Side-note**: As you can see, we're using the ancient INI file format here.
 I am well aware of modern solutions like [TOML](https://toml.io/en/) or [ENO](https://eno-lang.org/).
 I just happen to love archeology and vintageware._

-### Defining archetypes
+## Defining archetypes

 Archetypes are prototypes with a different name because heck, we're not doing OOP here.
+An archetype is a narrative without parameters.
+An archetype is usually a type of things or, if you prefer, a typical thing of some kind.
+It can also be an individual.

+Keep it natural.
 The cat would really be:

 ```INI
 [a cat]